notahacker8/RobloxCheats/README.md

  - <b>libESP.dylib</b> controls all in-app inputs, ESP, and function calls
   - <b>RobloxCheats</b> is the actual executable to run after libESP.dylib is injected into Roblox
  - Run <b>find_object_offsets()</b> and <b>find_function_offsets()</b> in https://www.roblox.com/games/15816797935/Hacker-Testing to update the offsets.
 (You will not need to inject libESP.dylib for this)
  - Run <b>patch_roblox_file()</b> before opening roblox to allow for flying and breakpoints.
+(Not needed as of now)
- - Compile libESP.dylib for the architecture of Roblox
+ - Compile libESP.dylib for the architecture of Roblox.
+(You can check this by executing the command: file /path/to/RobloxPlayer)
  - Change the file paths at the top of main.m for <b>YOUR</b> machine.
- - It is recommended to use <b>DYLD_INSERT_LIBRARIES</b> inside a shell script to run roblox with libESP.dylib.
+ - It is recommended to use <b>DYLD_INSERT_LIBRARIES</b> inside a shell script to run roblox with libESP.dylib

+## Steps for setting up

+- Download both folders, they're Xcode projects.
+- Compile libESP.dylib for the correct architecture.
+- Change the file paths at the top of RobloxCheats/main.m.
+- Find the object offsets by going to the game mentioned in the notes section.
+- Run your cheat function in the main() function. (e.g. generic_cheat())

 ## Images